remar/cats-doc/funcspec2.md

 These are the goals for Cats version 2:

-* Frame offsets for sprites
+* Frame offsets for sprites (origin)
 * Animation pausing

-TODO: Add more features here as work on converting Retrobattle to Cats proceeds.
+* Text rendering
+* Fullscreen toggle
+* Move sprite relative to current position
+* Toggle mouse pointer
+* Window title

 Nongoals